What equipment do you use?

 Aren’t you afraid of traveling alone?

-No. Fear of being alone, as well as the fear of traveling alone as a woman, are things culturally taught— they’re not inherent.
+No. Fear of being alone, as well as the fear of traveling alone as a woman, are things that are culturally taught— it’s not inherent.
 There’s no point in being afraid of the world, of things that may happen— so head to the mountains my friend, and spend the night alone.
 It may seem strange and a little scary at first, but I promise if you do it again and again and again, soon you’ll feel nothing but peace, and the fear will be gone.

 How do you plan for these trips?

 Depending on the type of trip, planning is definitely a lot of work.
 To have a successful trip takes some thought about what you’re going to need on the road— especially on a motorcycle trip.
 Replacement parts, maintenance, camera equipment, route planning, maps, timeframe, budget— all these things need to be taken into consideration when planning.
 I have multiple spreadsheets for travel, and am constantly making notes and doing research before, during, and after a trip.
-Here are a few posts on what to pack for a long backpacking trip, and what kinds of gear to pack for cold weather.

 Sites like the ones below can be very helpful in determining what type of gear to bring and what kinds of situations may be faced in country.